nearform/otlp-blueprint/README.md

 ## Pre-requisites

 ## Install npm packages
-- Pull the source code to a local development machine and run `npm install` from the root of the projct directory
+- Pull the source code to a local development machine and run `npm install` from the root of the project directory
 - Change directory to /pkg-svcs/frontend/ and run `npm install`
 - Change directory to /pkg-svcs/backend/ and run `npm install`